zdhali/End2End_ML_V3/README.md

 Change working directory to the cloned project folder directory.
 A list of file contents would look like so:

-'.env',
+'.env',\
-'.gitignore',
+'.gitignore'\
 'data',
-'docker-compose.yml',
+'docker-compose.yml',\
-'Dockerfile',
+'Dockerfile',\
-'docs',
+'docs',\
-'LICENSE',
+'LICENSE',\
-'Makefile',
+'Makefile',\
-'models',
+'models',\
-'new_user_credentials.csv',
+'new_user_credentials.csv',\
-'notebooks',
+'notebooks',\
-'README.md',
+'README.md',\
-'references',
+'references',\
-'reports',
+'reports',\
-'requirements.txt',
+'requirements.txt',\
-'setup.py',
+'setup.py',\
-'src',
+'src',\
-'startup.sh',
+'startup.sh',\
-'test_environment.py',
+'test_environment.py',\
-'tox.ini'
+'tox.ini'\

 AWS
-You will need an AWS account to be able complete this tutorial:
+You will need an AWS account to be able complete this tutorial: \
-	1. Go to AWS IAm : https://aws.amazon.com/iam/
+	1. Go to AWS IAm : https://aws.amazon.com/iam/\
-	2. Sign into the Console and create a new user with full Sagemaker and S3 access.
+	2. Sign into the Console and create a new user with full Sagemaker and S3 access. \
-	3. Save the User credential CSV in the project directory with the dockerfile and docker-compose.yml.
+	3. Save the User credential CSV in the project directory with the dockerfile and docker-compose.yml. \

-		1. (If not named new_user_credentials.csv , modify the filename in the startup.sh file to your CSV name)
+		1. (If not named new_user_credentials.csv , modify the filename in the startup.sh file to your CSV name)\
-	4. Create a role with "AmazonSagemakerFullAccess" policy
+	4. Create a role with "AmazonSagemakerFullAccess" policy\

 		1. Keep the name of this role handy to use in Jupyter Notebook : The notebook will prompt you for this name